mourjo/quick-meetings/readme.md

 | `demo-reset.sh` | [main](https://github.com/mourjo/quick-meetings/)                                                                    | No failing test - All fixes implemented                                        |
 | `fix*.sh`       |                                                                                                                      | Scripts that fixes bugs in the individual branches                             |

+## Jqwik library

+This repository uses [Jqwik](https://github.com/jqwik-team/jqwik), a library that brings property-based testing to Java.

 ## Running the System

 Initialize the database with the schema: